Demetrius Harris repays Chiefs’ faith with clutch catch in Denver win

 “Smith will roll it, will throw it and it’s caught for the two … by Demetrius Harris, of all people,” yelled Tirico, who chuckled after noting that Harris hadn’t caught a pass in three games.

-In the Chiefs’ happy locker room afterward, Harris’ teammates were obviously pumped for their teammates.
+In the Chiefs’ happy locker room afterward, Harris’ teammates were obviously pumped for him.

-“That’s 84 for you, man,” fellow tight end Kelce said, referring to Harris’ jersey numer.
+“That’s 84 for you, man,” fellow tight end Kelce said, referring to Harris’ jersey number.
 “That’s my guy right there, man.”

 Even outside linebacker Tamba Hali was a joyful observer of the call, as he bellowed with laughter when asked for his reaction to the play.